-The story begins with an unlikely character, a Smithsonian taxidermist working in the 1880s by the name of William Temple Hornaday.
+The story of saving the American bison begins with an unlikely character, a Smithsonian taxidermist working in the 1880s by the name of William Temple Hornaday.
 Hornaday was a pioneer of realistic, lifelike, large dioramas.
-His work helped define modern museum taxidermy, and he wanted to create at the Smithsonian’s National Museum the world’s first display of an entire family group of buffalo so that people could see what this creature looked like before it became extinct.
-As part of his duties, he had conducted a census of living buffalo and found that while there might have been as many as 15 million buffalo living at the end of the Civil War, by the 1880s, they were on the very verge of extinction.
-This was an enormous decline in the species....a census of buffalo estimated 15 million living buffalo at the end of the Civil War...
+His work helped define modern museum taxidermy, and he wanted to create at the Smithsonian’s National Museum the world’s first display of an entire family group of buffalo to help the public see what this creature looked like before it became extinct.
+As part of his duties, he had conducted a census of living buffalo and found that while there might have been as many as 15 million buffalo living at the end of the Civil War, by the 1880s, they were on the verge of extinction.
+This was an enormous decline in the species....a census estimated 15 million living buffalo at the end of the Civil War...
 Click To Tweet

 The buffalo lived in the vast American grassland prairies.
-An herbivore, in the wild, the buffalo slowly roamed to different foraging sites, grazing on grass during the day.
-They’re large animals; an adult male may weigh up to 2,000 pounds, females, a bit less.
-But the buffalo can be surprisingly quick and agile, able to gallop at more than 30 miles an hour, and jump up to 6 feet in the air.
+An herbivore in the wild, the buffalo slowly roamed to different foraging sites, grazing on the grass during the day.
+They’re large animals: An adult male may weigh up to 2,000 pounds, females, a bit less.
+But the buffalo can be surprisingly quick and agile, able to gallop at more than 30 miles per hour and jump up to six feet in the air.

 Butchery was perfected so as to remove the meat and make maximum use of body parts for making tools, clothing, items for shelter, and ritual objects.

-Buffalos are characterized by their horns and shaggy, wooly coat, which protects them from the winter’s cold, and that coat is shed in the summer… Natural threats against buffalo are very limited; its most dangerous predator is man.
+Buffalos are characterized by their horns and shaggy, wooly coat, which protects them from the winter’s cold, a coat that is shed in the summer… Natural threats against buffalo are limited; its most dangerous predator is man.
 Native Americans valued and revered the buffalo as a source of food, clothing, and shelter, as well as for social and ritual needs.
 Ancient rock drawings depict buffalo as a symbol of power, freedom, and plenty.

 This is a transcript from the video series Experiencing America: A Smithsonian Tour through American History.
 Watch it now, on The Great Courses Plus.